previous story next story

 The Architects that changed hotel design in South Tyrol

-Despite being lovingly steeped in heritage, culture and a deep-rooted sense of the traditional, South Tyrol (Alto Adige/Südtirol) is far static when it comes to architecture and design, particularly when the topic is hotel concepts.
+Architectural enthusiasts have long courted this corner of northern Italy, a region rich in natural materials, heritage, and Alpine beauty; South Tyrol is a hotspot of creativity.
+Deep-rooted traditional culture when it comes to building methods which have long fostered respect for nature, and a sustainable approach is a given.
+Despite being lovingly steeped in heritage, culture, and a deep-rooted sense of the traditional, South Tyrol (Alto Adige/Südtirol) is far static when it comes to architecture and design, particularly when the topic is hotel concepts.

-Dramatic natural beauty, dark dense forests, wild meadows and those jaw-dropping mountains, not least the Dolomites' theatrics frame the region and paint the creative canvas.
+Perhaps the innate connection to nature and traditions fosters a radical sustainable shift in the architectural design of hotels in South Tyrol.
+The dramatic natural beauty of the Alps, dense forests, wild meadows, and those jaw-dropping mountains, not least the Dolomites' theatrics, frame the region and paint the creative canvas.

 Pioneers of a more eco-conscious and sustainable approach to hotel architecture, these architects share an infinite love of nature and the setting.
-From 1970's icon by Othmar Barth, The Seehotel Ambach, to the perhaps father of environmental construction, Matteo Thun, who created the Vigilus Mountain Resort.
-More recent champions of abstracting nature into a hotel concept is architect Peter Pichler, whose vernacular architecture is a signature clearly visible at the Schgaguler Hotel in South Tyrol and 2021 opened hotel: Milla Montis in Maranza.
+From the 1970s icon by Othmar Barth, The Seehotel Ambach, to the perhaps father of environmental construction, Matteo Thun, who created the Vigilus Mountain Resort.
+More recent champions of abstracting nature into a hotel concept is architect Peter Pichler, whose vernacular architecture is a signature clearly visible at the Schgaguler Hotel in Alpe di Siusi and Milla Montis in Maranza.
+Bolzano-based architecture studio NOA is another headliner in South Tyrol's raster of design, creating landmark outposts such as the Gloriette Guesthouse - an Art Deco-inspired design characterized by an arched façade with rounded windows and an upside-down arch for a cantilevered pool.

 Pioneers of a more eco-conscious and sustainable approach to hotel architecture, these architects share an infinite love of nature and the setting